wildfly/wildfly-legacy-test/README.md

 wildfly-legacy-test
 ===================

-Legacy core-model-test and subsystem-test test controllers
+Legacy core-model-test and subsystem-test test controllers for WF core 2.x

 When doing a release bump the version using perl to update the version in all the poms and Version.java: